 TAMX begins in Lansing, Michigan, where Malcolm Little is a generally good kid and upstanding student until the day he visits a relative in Boston and his mind is blown by all the hustle and bustle and black people.
 That trip—coupled with a teacher’s admonition that Little could never be a lawyer—inspires in him a certain frustration, and Malcolm soon drops out of school and moves to Boston, and later Harlem, where he becomes a small-time hustler: selling weed, shepherding men to prostitutes, robbing apartments, etc.

-At 20, back in Michigan, Malcolm is arrested for robbery and sentenced to 8-10 years in prison (a sentence he notes is harsher for his choice of accomplices: white women) where he reads a shit-ton of books and discovers the Nation of Islam, a Muslim offshoot-slash-cult that promotes self-sufficiency, asceticism, surrender to Allah …aaaand that “the collective white man had acted like a devil in virtually every contact he had with the world’s collective non-white man.”
-Which, let’s be honest, isn’t far off.
+At 20, back in Michigan, Malcolm is arrested for robbery and sentenced to 8-10 years in prison (a sentence he notes is harsher for his choice of accomplices: white women) where he reads a shit-ton of books and discovers the Nation of Islam, a Muslim offshoot-slash-cult that promotes self-sufficiency, asceticism, surrender to Allah and that “the collective white man had acted like a devil in virtually every contact he had with the world’s collective non-white man.”
+(Which, true.)

 After prison, Malcolm dons the “X” moniker (symbolizing the last name stripped from his ancestors by their slave-masters) and gets heavily involved the Nation of Islam and its man-on-earth, Elijah Muhammad.
 Malcolm helps establish temples all over the country, becomes a strident voice for blacks in America, and fights off a never-ending parade of detractors who call him a racist hate-monger and demagogue.
 (From TAMX: “Why, when all of my ancestors are snake-bitten, and I’m snake-bitten, and I warn my children to avoid snakes, what does that snake sound like accusing me of hate-teaching?”)